ZaireMC/Aero-Optimized/README.md

-1.19.2 ONLY

-Delagify Your Minecraft 1.19.2 With Unlagify
+Delagify Your Minecraft With Unlagify

 What Does It Do, And Why Should I Use It?